c2m2-asia/kathmandu/_posts/2020-05-06-business-impacts.md

 categories: jekyll css
 ---

+{%newthought 'Tourism business have suffered enormously during the pandemic.'%}
 The following section gives a peek into the impacts of the COVID-19 on the tourism businesses of Kathmandu.

 ### A HUGE LOSS